cusbg/traveler/README.md

 	</structure>

 Other extractors of RNA structure can be implemented and specified by the FILE\_FORMAT argument.

+### Note on input sequence-structure file format:

+Traveler accepts FASTA-like file format (see *Example 0*) for the description of the template structucture.
+You can prepare it manually, or, if you are using CRW as the source of templates, you can download the pseudoknot-free version version of the structure in the bpseq format and use it as the input to the bpseq2fasta Python script which can be found in the *Utilities* directory.

 ### Example 0 - Varna/DBN file format
 	$ cat data/metazoa/mouse.fasta